Chas McCormick Player Props: Astros vs. Blue Jays

 Chas McCormick At The Plate

-- McCormick has seven doubles, five home runs and 10 walks while batting .235.
+- McCormick is hitting .235 with seven doubles, five home runs and 10 walks.

-- McCormick has an RBI in nine of 29 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- McCormick has picked up an RBI in 31.0% of his games this season, with more than one RBI in 17.2% of his games.
+He has also plated three or more runs in one contest.

-- In 11 of 29 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 11 times this year (37.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.